-■ 18.
-Apply glue to the root edge and the through-the-wall tab of one of the fins and insert it into one of the slots on the main body tube.
+and the through-the-wall tab of one of the large fins and insert it into one of the bottom slots on the main body tube.
 Remove the fin, set it aside and allow it to almost dry, apply additional glue, and reposition.
-Repeat for the other fins.
+Repeat for the other large fins.
+Apply the three smaller fins using a similar manner in the forward slots.
+The small fins go against the insulating tube, so the tabs are not as long.
 If you follow these instructions, the fins will not require much additional work to keep them aligned.

 19. As the fins are drying, use the laser-cut fin template to align the fins perpendicular to the main body tube.
 The template will work with three or four fins.
 Turn it until the three fins line up with the corresponding slots.
+Repeat for both sets of fins.
 Do not let any glue set with the template in place.